 We’ll have all your favorites, a patriotic parade, an exciting music line-up, handmade local crafts, fireworks, storytelling and much more!
 Check back soon for updates on Jonesborough Days 2020.

 More info below about Jonesborough Days 2019

-Tennessee’s Oldest Town will celebrate the 49th Annual Jonesborough Days Festival July 4th through July 6th.
-Family activities, an exciting music line-up, handmade local crafts, patriotic parade, fireworks, storytelling and much more are scheduled for the holiday weekend.
+Tennessee’s Oldest Town celebrated the 49th Annual Jonesborough Days Festival July 4th through July 6th.

 The 2019 Jonesborough Days Festival will begin Thursday, July 4th at 10 a.m. with the Parade kicking off the festivities.
 Activities, music, children’s train rides, festival foods, contests and more will continue throughout the weekend creating the perfect family fun experience!